GCSchmidt/sudoku-solver-project/README.md

 ### Solving Sudoku Quizes from Images

 The process of solving a Sudoku quiz from an image is documented in the `sudoku_image_solver.ipynb` notebook.
-The notebook outlines the steps involved to process solve a Sudoku quiz from an image.
+The notebook outlines the steps involved to solve a Sudoku quiz from an image.